-- 4.5.1 These Partner Members are jointly nominated by the NHS trusts and foundation trusts (FTs) that provide services for the purposes of the health service within the ICB's area and meet the forward plan condition or (if the forward plan condition is not met) the level of services provided condition: - a) Royal United Hospital NHS Foundation Trust (RUH) - b) Great Wester Hospital NHS Foundation Trust (GWH) - c) Salisbury NHS Foundation Trust (SFT) - d) South Western Ambulance Service NHS Foundation Trust (SWAST) - e) Avon and Wiltshire Mental Health Partnership NHS Trust (AWP) - 4.5.2 The two Partner Members must fulfil the eligibility criteria set out at 4.1 and also the following additional eligibility criteria - a) Be an Executive Director of one of the NHS Trusts or FTs within the ICB's area; - b) One will bring the perspective of the acute hospital sector in the ICB area; - c) One has knowledge and experience in connection with services relating to the prevention, diagnosis and treatment of mental illness. - 4.5.3 Individuals will not be eligible if - a) Any of the disqualification criteria set out in 4.2 apply - 4.5.4 These members will be appointed by a Panel convened by the Chief Executive subject to the approval of the Chair. - 4.5.5 The appointment process will be as follows: - a) Joint Nomination: - When a vacancy arises, each eligible organisation listed at 4.5.1 will be invited to make one (1) nomination. - Eligible organisations may nominate individuals from their own organisation or another organisation. - All eligible organisations will be requested to confirm whether they jointly agree to nominate the whole list of nominated individuals, with a failure to confirm within ten (10) working days being deemed to constitute agreement.
+- 4.6.1 These Partner Members are jointly nominated by the NHS trusts and foundation trusts (FTs) that provide services for the purposes of the health service within the ICB's area and meet the Forward Plan Condition or (if the Forward Plan Condition is not met) the Level of Services Provided Condition: - a) Royal United Hospital NHS Foundation Trust (RUH) - b) Great Wester Hospital NHS Foundation Trust (GWH) - c) Salisbury NHS Foundation Trust (SFT) - d) South Western Ambulance Service NHS Foundation Trust (SWAST) - e) Avon and Wiltshire Mental Health Partnership NHS Trust (AWP) - 4.6.2 The two Partner Members must fulfil the eligibility criteria set out at 4.1 and also the following additional eligibility criteria - a) Be an Executive Director of one of the NHS Trusts or FTs within the ICB's area; - b) One will bring the perspective of the acute hospital sector in the ICB area; - c) One has knowledge and experience in connection with services relating to the prevention, diagnosis and treatment of mental illness. - 4.6.3 Individuals will not be eligible if - a) Any of the disqualification criteria set out in 4.2 apply - 4.6.4 These members will be appointed by a Panel convened by the Chief Executive subject to the approval of the Chair. - 4.6.5 The appointment process will be as follows: - a) Joint Nomination: - When a vacancy arises, each eligible organisation listed at 4.6.1 will be invited to make one (1) nomination.

+- Eligible organisations may nominate individuals from their own organisation or another organisation. - All eligible organisations will be requested to confirm whether they jointly agree to nominate the whole list of nominated individuals, with a failure to confirm within ten (10) working days being deemed to constitute agreement.
 If they do agree, the list will be put forward to step b) below.
-If they don't, the nomination process will be re-run until majority acceptance is reached on the nominations put forward.

-- b) Assessment, selection, and appointment subject to approval of the Chair under c) - The full list of nominees will be considered by a panel convened by the Chief Executive - The panel will assess the suitability of the nominees against the requirements of the role (published before the nomination process is initiated) and will confirm that nominees meet the requirements set out in clause 4.5.2 and 4.5.3 - In the event that there is more than one suitable nominee, the panel will select the most suitable for appointment. - c) Chair's approval - The Chair will determine whether to approve the appointment of the most suitable nominee as identified under b). - 4.5.6 The term of office for these Partner Members will normally be three years.
-After each term a full nomination and selection process will be carried out.
-There is no maximum number of terms that these partner members may serve, however an individual may not serve more than nine consecutive years in the office of these Partner Members. - 4.5.7 These Partner Members shall give three months' notice in writing to the Chair, via the Secretariat, of their resignation from office at any time during their term of office.
+If they don't, the nomination process will be re-run until majority acceptance is reached on the nominations put forward. - b) Assessment, selection, and appointment subject to approval of the Chair under c) - The full list of nominees will be considered by a Panel convened by the Chief Executive - The Panel will assess the suitability of the nominees against the requirements of the role (published before the nomination process is initiated) and will confirm that nominees meet the requirements set out in clause 4.6.2 and 4.6.3 - In the event that there is more than one suitable nominee, the Panel will select the most suitable for appointment. - c) Chair's approval - The Chair will determine whether to approve the appointment of the most suitable nominee as identified under b). - 4.6.6 The term of office for these Partner Members will be three years, and the total number of terms they may serve is three terms, be that consecutively or over a period of time.
+At the end of a term, a process will be carried out to ascertain the eligible nominators' support for the individual's continuation in office for another term.
+An individual may not serve more than nine years in total in the office of these Partner Members. - 4.6.7 These Partner Members shall give three months' notice in writing to the Chair, via the Secretariat, of their resignation from office at any time during their term of office.
 The ICB shall give three months' notice in writing to these Partner Members, via the nominating parties.

-4.6 Partner Member - Providers of Primary Medical Services
+4.7 Partner Member - Providers of Primary Medical Services